akshitvjain/realtime-twitter-trends-analytics/README.md

 <i>RDD has several traits:</i>

 - Resilient, i.e. fault-tolerant with the help of RDD lineage graph and so able to recompute missing or damaged partitions due to node failures.
-Compared to Hadoop MapReduce, which persists data to disk after map or reduce action, achieve fault-tolerant by replicating same block of data three times on different nodes.
-This one of reason Spark faster than Hadoop MapReduce.
+Compared to Hadoop MapReduce, which persists data to disk after map or reduce action, Spark achieves fault-tolerant by replicating same block of data three times on different nodes.
+This is one of the reasons why Spark is faster than Hadoop MapReduce.

 - Immutable or Read-Only, i.e. it does not change once created and can only be transformed using transformations to new RDDs.